Maryland Strong: Roadmap to Recovery

 RAMPING UP SUPPLY OF PPE

 In Maryland, a multi-agency task force has been working around the clock to ramp up our supply of personal protective equipment (PPE), with large deliveries of N95, KN95, and surgical masks; beds and bed packages; face shields; gloves; and other critical resources coming into the state’s warehouses on a daily basis.
-The State of Maryland has distributed more than 50 million units of PPE to hospitals, state agencies, local health departments, and front line workers.
+The State of Maryland has distributed millions of units of PPE to hospitals, state agencies, local health departments, and front line workers.

 ROBUST CONTACT TRACING OPERATION

 At the start of the crisis, the state had a total of 250 case investigators working at local health departments.
-On April 22, Governor Hogan announced a contract with the National Opinion Research Center (NORC), the nation’s oldest and largest university-based research firm, to hire and train additional case investigators.
-From June 15 through August 29, contact tracers have entered nearly 42,000 cases and over 67,000 contacts.
+On April 22, 2020, Governor Hogan announced a contract with the National Opinion Research Center (NORC), the nation’s oldest and largest university-based research firm, to hire and train additional case investigators.
+From June 15 through May 8, contact tracers have entered over 370,000 cases and over 480,000 contacts.